DennisPing/Twitch-Autoclip/README.md

 **If I miss a stream, what are my options?**
   1. Randomly click through a 6 hour long VOD.
   2. Watch Twitch clips which (1) have no sorting algorithm, (2) are made by random people, (3) are often lacking substanial content, and (4) are given nonsensical titles.
-  3. Wait until someone uploads a YouTube highlight.
+  3. Wait until someone uploads a YouTube highlight video.

 # The Streamer's Perspective
 **After I stream and entertain an audience for 6 hours straight, what are my options?**